file-format/Docs/en/game/chr-doki.md

 ## What is a CHR file?

 CHR files are associated with game **"Doki Doki Literature Club!"** developed by Team Salvato.
 In game, each character has corresponding ".chr" file that contains information about that character.
-These files are used to store character data and are an integral part of game's storyline.
+These files are used to store character data and are integral part of game's storyline.

 The game's narrative involves interacting with these characters and manipulating their ".chr" files to affect game's progression.
 It is important to note that manipulating these files can lead to different outcomes and story branches in game.